venth/webhook-button/README.md

     The next issue is caused by ecl_timer.c file.
 The fix is to use script executed before build that removes ecl_timer files.
 The script name: `clean_timer.py` and configuration in the platformio.ini: `extra_scripts = pre:clean_timer.py`

+    Ambiguous stl functions issue was caused by wrongly prepared `etl_profile.h` file.
+Currently instead of using direct include of a specific profile just add `#define PROFILE_XXX`

 # Appendix
 ## Lectures